OpenNeuroDerivatives/ds002835-fmriprep/README.md

 # ds002835 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds002835](https://openneuro.org/datasets/ds002835).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds002835](https://openneuro.org/datasets/ds002835).

 ## Methods